tjungbauer/blog-gitops-project-onboarding/README.md

 Each Kubernetes object can be enabled or disabled, to provide more flexibility.
 For example, if you do not want to work with Limit Ranges, you can disable (or completely remove the whole yaml block) and they will not be created.
 Same for any other object.

+**CAUTION**: The configuration of a values-files looks and can be quite confusing.
+Therefore, I have create something I called project T-Shirt size as well (see below).
+Here the T-Shirts are defined in the global-values-file.
+Still settings can be overwritten per project if required.

 Like in my previous article, the **Argo CD AppProject** object is used to limit a tenant/project accordingly.

 I will be using a [Helm Chart](https://github.com/tjungbauer/helm-charts/tree/main/charts/helper-proj-onboarding) to create any object that is required.
 The reasons why I prefer Helm templating are: